pikatchu/closedsource/book/0110-the_trap.md

 Then—he and Elias bolted for the door.

-They sprinted down the hallway toward Finch’s office.
+They sprinted down the hallway toward Finch's office.

 Leo pointed at the window.